Common Extensor Tendon Origin Repair

 A surgical or conservative approach is employed to treat injuries of the common extensor tendon origin such as Tennis elbow/lateral epicondylitis.
 Tennis elbow and golfer’s elbow are similar, except that golfer’s elbow occurs on the inside of the elbow (medial epicondylitis) and tennis elbow occurs on the outside of the elbow (lateral epicondylitis).
 Tennis elbow is an overuse injury of the common extensor tendon origin.
 The common extensor tendon originating from the lateral epicondyle of the elbow is directly involved in Tennis elbow.

-Dr. Okoroha has extensive training in the repair of common extensor tendon origin and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in the repair of common extensor tendon origin and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Causes of Common Extensor Tendon Origin Rupture